 The highest wind speeds recorded in Antarctica were at Dumont d'Urville station in July 1972: 327km/h (199 mph), equal to the strongest wind gust recorded in the world at Mount Washington, New Hampshire (USA) on April 12, 1934, at 199mph (327km/h).
 Because the South Pole is well inland and on a flat area of the plateau, the katabatic winds are relatively mild.
 The highest recorded wind at the South Pole was only 48 knots (55 mph).

 The South Pole is well inland on Antartica’s polar plateau at an altitude of 9,300 feet.
-Because it is at altitude and in the middle of the white plateau, the temperature remains very low.
+Because of the altitude and its location in the middle of the white plateau, the temperature remains very low.
 There is only one sunrise and one sunset each year at the South Pole: the sun rises on September 21 and sets on March 21.
-During the summer months the sun slowly spirals up to its maximum height and then back down to the horizon again over a 6-month period, never setting until March 21, when the sun then remains below the horizon for the next 6 months.
+During the summer months the sun slowly spirals up to its maximum height and then back down to the horizon again over a six month period, never setting until March 21, when the sun then remains below the horizon for the next six months.
 It is during the dark winter months that the South Pole is extremely cold.

 |Highest Recorded Temperature||+9.9°F (-12.3°C) December 25, 2011|